atavory/ibex/docs/source/examples.rst

     This is a version of the :mod:`sklearn` example `Pipelining: chaining a PCA and a logistic regression <http://scikit-learn.org/stable/auto_examples/plot_digits_pipe.html#sphx-glr-auto-examples-plot-digits-pipe-py>`_.
 It illustrates the use of pipelines.

-`Multiple-Row Features In The Movielens Dataset 1 <https://github.com/atavory/ibex/blob/master/examples/movielens_row_aggregating_features_1.ipynb>`_
+`Simple Row-Aggregating Features In The Movielens Dataset <https://github.com/atavory/ibex/blob/master/examples/movielens_simple_row_aggregating_features.ipynb>`_

     This shows how to use :mod:`pandas`-munging estimators utilizing features which span multiple rows (instances).
 Pandas excels (no pun intended) in these kinds of operations.

-.. `Multiple-Row Features In The Movielens Dataset 2 <https://github.com/atavory/ibex/blob/master/examples/movielens_multiple_rows_2.ipynb>`_
+.. `Nonnegative Matrix Factorization Multiple-Row Features In The Movielens Dataset <https://github.com/atavory/ibex/blob/master/examples/movielens_nmf.ipynb>`_

         This shows how to use :mod:`pandas`-munging estimators utilizing features which span multiple rows (instances); this time using [NMF]()j.